The Emperor’s Sinister Agent

 I didn’t put it together; my dexterity is not good enough for a task that involves snapping pieces together and placing a sticker in the indicated area.
 My friend did that for me after her workday ended.

-However, the finished product looks nice on its floating shelf in my study.
-I decided to complement the “Original 12” with Star Wars The Black Series figures of Supreme Leader Snoke and Emperor Palpatine.
+However, although the finished product looks nice on its floating shelf in my study, by itself, I decided to complement the “Original 12” with Star Wars The Black Series figures of Supreme Leader Snoke and Emperor Palpatine to reduce “dead space” on the shelf.
 (See the photo we took of the finished display; I think it looks cool!)
 It took a great deal of time and effort on the part of my friend, but after two and a half years of waiting and planning, her hard work had great results.

 Well, this brings us to the close of another long Star Wars The Black Series product review.
 I enjoyed writing it and doing research on the Early Bird Certificate campaign, plus it’s fun to compare the new Hasbro collectibles to their Kenner predecessors.
 And, of course, I hope you have fun reading this.